ekater1na/simple-crud-api/README.md

 Simple CRUD API server what can do operations for:

-- Create users;
+- Create users
-- Read users;
+- Read users
-- Update users;
+- Update users
-- Delete users.
+- Delete users
 _____________________

 ### Installation